 - Schedule a yearly screening with a dermatologist.

-- Speak with your doctor about reducing or eliminating certain medications (such as antihypertensives and some dopaminergics) that can make nOH worse.
+- Speak with your doctor about reducing or eliminating certain medications (such as anti-hypertensives and some dopaminergic medications).

 - Drink more fluids to keep hydrated.

 - Wear thigh-high support stockings.
 Compression garments such as antigravity stockings can be effective in preventing OH.